 What is a will?
 Why is a will important?
 Before these two questions are answered, ask yourself, “Do I own property or assets?”
 If you’re like most Americans, then the answer is yes and you should sit down and put together a will at some point.
-That way you, rather than your state government, decides who gets what when you die.
+That way you, rather than your state government, decide who gets what when you die.
 In most cases, wills are written legal documents, but some states do recognize other types of wills.
 The legal requirements of each state do vary, so it’s essential that your will is drafted and executed properly.

 A Will Must Meet All Legal Requirements